Imam Ali Shrine: Religious significance

-As the burial site of one of Islam's most important figures, the Shrine of Imam Ali is considered by all Shia Muslims as the fourth holiest Islamic site.
+As the burial site of one of Islam's most important figures, the Imam Ali Shrine is considered by all Shia Muslims as the fourth holiest site in Islam.
+According to Shia belief, buried next to Ali within this mosque are the remains of Adam and Nuh (Noah).
 The Boston Globe reported "for the Muslim Shias, Najaf is the fourth holiest city, behind Mecca and Medina in Saudi Arabia and Al-Aqsa Mosque in Palestine."
-It is estimated that only Karbala, Mecca, and Medina receive more Muslim pilgrims.
-A hadith attributed to Ja'far as-Sādiq, the Sixth Imami Shī'ite Imām, mentions the site as one of "five definitive holy places that we respect very much".
+It is estimated that only Mashhad, Karbala, Mecca, and Medina receive more Muslim pilgrims.
+A hadith attributed to Ja'far al-Sādiq, the Sixth Shī'ite Imām, mentions the site as one of "five definitive holy places that we respect very much".

 The site is visited annually by at least 8 million pilgrims on average, which is estimated to increase to 20 million in years to come.
-Many Shiites believe that Ali did not want his grave to be desecrated by his enemies and consequently asked his friends and family to bury him secretly.
-This secret gravesite is supposed to have been revealed later during the Abbasid Caliphate by as-Sādiq.
-Most Shī'ites accept that Ali is buried in Imām Ali Mosque, in what is now the city of Najaf, which grew around the shrine.
+Shia Muslims believe that Ali did not want his grave to be desecrated by his enemies, practically the Kharijites, and consequently asked his two sons, Hasan and Husayn, to bury him secretly.
+The secret gravesite was revealed later during the Abbasid Caliphate by Imam al-Sādiq, and the city of Najaf grew around the shrine.
+Many hadiths from the Shia Imams and from Muhammad are about Ali.

-As-Sādiq said that Imam Ali Mosque is the third of five holiest Islamic sites: Mecca, Medina, Imam Ali Mosque in Najaf, Imam Husayn Shrine in Karbalā, and the Shrine of his daughter Fāṭimah in Qom.

-"God chose that land [Najaf] as the abode of the Prophets.
-I swear to God that no one more honourable than the Commander of the Believers [Ali] has ever lived there after (the time of) his purified fathers, Ādam and Nuh."